Charborough House: Sir Reginald Plunkett-Ernle-Erle-Drax (1880–1967)

 Admiral the Hon.
 Sir Reginald Aylmer Ranfurly Plunkett-Ernle-Erle-Drax (1880–1967), of the Royal Navy, who inherited Charborough and Ellerton Abbey and other estates, including Drax Hall in Barbados, from his mother.
 By royal licence dated 4 October 1916 he assumed the additional surnames and arms of "Ernle", "Erle" and "Drax".
 He married Kathleen Chalmers, only daughter of Dr. Quintin Chalmers, MD.

 Henry Walter Plunkett-Ernle-Erle-Drax (1928–2017)

 Henry Walter Plunkett-Ernle-Erle-Drax (1928–2017), eldest son and heir, of Charborough.
 He married Hon.
 Pamela Weeks.

 Richard Plunkett-Ernle-Erle-Drax

-Richard Drax (born 1958) of Charborough, son and heir, former Conservative Member of Parliament for South Dorset since 2010.
+Richard Drax (born 1958) of Charborough, son and heir, Conservative Member of Parliament for South Dorset 2010-2024.

 Mansion house

 The surviving mansion house is in the centre of the park and incorporates parts of the original house built by Sir Walter II Erle (1586–1665) (grandson of Walter I), Military Governor of Dorchester and a Parliamentarian commander during the Civil War, whose forces besieged Corfe Castle in 1646.
 Stone and timber were taken from Corfe for use in the house's construction.
 He fought for the international Protestant cause as a volunteer in the Dutch Army, and was present at the Siege of 's-Hertogenbosch in 1629.
 He was impressed by the Dutch fortifications and on his return home had the garden at Charborough "cut into redoubts and works" as he had seen.
 He also employed a Dutchman to make a decoy pool for duck shooting.